 Some patents from the search engines provide detailed looks at how those search engines might perform some of the core functions behind how they work.
-By “core functions,” I mean some of the basics such as crawling pages, indexing those pages, and displaying the results to searchers.
+By “core functions,” I mean some of the basics such as crawling pages, indexing pages, Identifying duplicate content, and displaying results to searchers.

-For example, last December I wrote a post titled Google Patent on Anchor Text and Different Crawling Rates, about a Google patent filed in 2003 which gave us a look at how the search engine crawled web pages, and collected the web addresses, or URLs, of pages that it came across.
+For example, last December, I wrote a post titled Google Patent on Anchor Text and Different Crawling Rates.
+It was about a Google patent filed in 2003, which gave us a look at how the search engine crawled web pages and collected the web addresses, or URLs, of pages that it came across.

-The patent the post covered was Anchor tag indexing in a web crawler system, and it revealed how Google may determine how frequently it might visit or revisit certain pages, including crawling some pages daily, and others even on a real-time or near real-time basis – every few minutes in some cases.
-While there’s been a lot of discussion in the past few months online about real-time indexing of web pages, it’s interesting to note that the patent was orginally filed in 2003.
+The patent covered in this post was Anchor tag indexing in a web crawler system It revealed how Google might determine how frequently it might visit or revisit certain pages, including crawling some pages daily, and others even on a real-time or near real-time basis – every few minutes in some cases.
+While there’s been a lot of discussion in the past few months online about real-time indexing of web pages, it’s interesting to note that the patent was originally filed in 2003.

-It discussed how text surrounding links and anchor text found during the crawling of a page might be used as annotations for those links, and detailed some of the attributes that the search engine might be looking at when determining whether to associate that text with nearby links.
+It discussed how text surrounding links and anchor text found during the crawling of a page might be used as annotations for those links and detailed some of the search engines attributes when determining whether to associate that text with nearby links.

-The patent also covered another very important topic – how to identify duplicate content that it might come across when crawling web pages, and how to identify the best address, or canonical URL for content.
-This is very important for a search engine – if the same content is found at multiple pages, a search engine may decide that it doesn’t want to spend time and resources indexing and displaying more than one source for the same content.
+The patent also covered another significant topic – identifying duplicate content that it might come across when crawling web pages and identifying the best address, or canonical URL for the content.
+This is very important for a search engine – if duplicate content is found on multiple pages, a search engine may decide that it doesn’t want to spend time and resources indexing and displaying more than one source that covers the same content.

-A related Google patent was granted this week that goes into more detail on how the search engine might handle duplicate content.
+A related Google patent was granted this week to detail how the search engine might also handle duplicate content.
 It shares a couple of inventors with the patent on anchor text, and was filed on the same day.
 We’re told an early part of the description for this newly granted patent the reason for why Google might look for duplicate content during the crawling of web pages:

 Meanwhile, it is becoming more and more common that there are many duplicate copies of a document sharing identical content, even though they may be physically stored at different web servers.

-On the one hand, these duplicate copies of document are welcome because they reduce the possibility that shutting a one web server will render the documents on the web server unavailable; but on the other hand, they can significantly increase the workload and lower the efficiency of a search engine on both its front end and back end, if not dealt with appropriately.
+On the one hand, these duplicate copies of documents are welcome because they reduce the possibility that shutting a one web server will render the documents on the web server unavailable.
+Still, on the other hand, they can significantly increase the workload and lower the efficiency of a search engine on both its front end and back end, if not dealt with appropriately.

-For example, on the back end of a search engine, if duplicate copies of a same document are treated as different documents not related with one another in terms of their content, this would cause the search engine to waste resources, such as disk space, memory, and/or network bandwidth, in order to process and manage the duplicate documents.
+For example, on the back end of a search engine, if duplicate content is treated as different documents not related to one another in terms of their content, this would cause the search engine to waste resources, such as disk space, memory, and/or network bandwidth, to process and manage the duplicate content.

 On the front end, retaining duplicate documents would cause the search engine to have to search through large indices and to use more processing power to process queries.
-Also, a user’s experience may suffer if diverse content that should be included in the search results is crowded out by duplicate documents.
+Also, a user’s experience may suffer if duplicate content crowds out diverse content that should be included in the search results.

-It would also be desirable to manage these duplicate documents in an efficient manner such that the search engine can efficiently furnish the most appropriate and reliable content when responding to a query whose result set includes any of these duplicate documents.
+It would also be desirable to manage these duplicate content efficiently so that the search engine can efficiently furnish the most appropriate and reliable content when responding to a query whose result set includes any of these duplicate documents.

 Duplicate document detection in a web crawler system